usu-cidi/qa-update/doc/progress.md

 * Combine steps two and three
   * Or hide the other fields until the Ally file is uploaded
 * Support running multiple updates at a time
+  * Should be fixed by making API stateless and figuring out better bucket obj names
 * Fix bug reports

 ### Future Versions: